Compulsive or repetitive shoplifting is a serious problem, which often results in unwanted consequences in a person’s life

-Many people become addicted to shoplifting.
-The condition does not discriminate by race, gender, culture or creed, although studies have found young women seem to suffer most commonly from these addictive behaviors.
-And when individuals try to stop stealing on their own, their addictive behavior often shifts to other addictive tendencies, especially eating disorders and drug addiction.
-It is for this reason that an individual’s best chance at achieving freedom from addictive/compulsive behavior is to get proper treatment.
+Sadly, shoplifting addictions are becoming increasingly common.
+The condition does not discriminate by race, gender, culture or creed, although studies have found that it occurs most frequently among young women.
+Because its psychological roots in addiction are difficult to see and understand, shoplifting addiction often goes untreated, with individuals attempting to address the problem by simply trying to stop the behavior.
+However, when they try to stop stealing on their own, their addictive behavior often shifts to other addictive tendencies, especially eating disorders and drug addiction.
+It is for this reason that the best chance at achieving freedom from addictive/compulsive behavior requires proper treatment.

 How We Heal

 At Northbound, psychotherapeutic treatment of shoplifting addiction frequently involves one-on-one time with a therapist, where the client can get in touch with the inner tension that urges her to steal.
-One of the ways a therapist can assist is by helping the client with getting in touch with her psychological pain.
-This internal effort makes it much easier for the addict to find a healthier way of dealing with anxiety, and she’ll be more likely to be ration in how she handles her problems.
+Our therapists will help the client understand and address her psychological pain.
+Healing from within makes it much easier for the addict to find a healthier way of dealing with anxiety, giving her the tools she needs to make rational choices.

-Another way Northbound helps shoplifting addicts free themselves is by directing clients to the appropriate 12-Step program.
-This program will be integrated by Northbound’s highly experienced staff to create an individual treatment plan in conjunction with the individual therapist.
-This treatment approach has been shown in research to be more effective than traditional recovery methods for dealing with shoplifting addiction.
+In addition, Northbound helps shoplifting addicts free themselves by directing them to the best possible 12-step program for them.
+This program is integrated by Northbound’s highly experienced staff as part of an individualized treatment plan developed in conjunction with the individual therapist.
+Research has shown that this approach to treatment is more effective in helping shoplifting addiction than traditional recovery methods.

-By customizing a unique treatment program to include a combination of cognitive behavioral and psychodynamic/process-oriented group therapies, we give the client the absolute best chance at beating their compulsion.
-Skills imparted include dealing with grief and loss and co-dependency.
+Northbound’s practice of creating a customized and unique treatment program that includes both cognitive behavioral and psychodynamic/process-oriented group therapies gives the client the absolute best chance at beating their compulsion.
 We teach life-skills, how to deal with relationship difficulties, how to avoid relapse, and how to develop emotional pathways.
-Because Northbound is addressing both the shoplifting addiction and any other issues, it is unlikely that the client will sublimate the stealing compulsion into another harmful behavior.
+In addition, we also address two of the most difficult and critical coping skills: dealing with grief, loss and codependency.
+Because Northbound is addressing the shoplifting addiction along with any other disorders or addictions, it is unlikely that the client will sublimate the stealing compulsion into another harmful behavior.